 Bottom samples were collected for this survey.
-All returned black sand, from fine to course.
+Most samples returned sand and shells.
+The eastern channel in the bay also returned pebbles and rock.
+A sample in St Catherine's Cove was the only sample returning silt and mid.
 Bottom characteristics are encoded as SBDARE objects in the FFF included with the survey deliverables.